 - First-time homeowner (hasn’t owned a home in the last 3 years).

-- Disabled families- The head of household must be receiving at least the minimum monthly SSI payment, or $9,528 per year.
+- Disabled and elderly families- The head of household must be 62+ (or) disabled and receiving at least $10,092 in social security or SSI benefits.

 - All household members (excluding head of household-see above) who are 18 years of age or older must be working full time or in school full time if not elderly or disabled.
 A combination of work and school may be considered.

 - Has not defaulted on a mortgage to purchase a home under the Homeownership option.

 - Does not have present ownership interest in another residence.